Finding the best travel backpack brands can be a real brain-teaser as you can find so many choices.

 - Portage not very comfortable.

 - Rather expensive.

 Best light travel backpack 2019.

-If you are looking for a good compromise between lightness, carrying comfort and price, choose Millet Ubic.
-In the 40-litre version, it is even accepted on most airlines.
+If you are looking for a good compromise between lightness, carrying comfort and price, choose Millet Ubic 40.
+In this 40-litre version, it is even accepted on most airlines.

 - Light empty.